Skip to main content

 management.endpoints.web.exposure.include=health,info

-2. Create Startup Script
+2. Create the Startup Script

-Create the scf_bootstrap file (without an extension):
+Create the scf_bootstrap file (with no extension):

 #!/bin/bash